tvooo/thesis/Concepts.md

 These phenomena can in most cases be either helpful or hindering, and thus be desired or undesired.
 The goal of the concept developed in this thesis is to make the developer recognize those phenomena during author-time, and thus avoid misconceptions and reduce defects.

 Hoisting
-  ~ is the implicit process, as done by the JavaScript engine, of moving variable and function declarations „from where they appear in the flow of the code to the top of the code“ \cite{getify}.
-By „code“, \citename{getify} refers to the scope block.
+  ~ is the implicit process, as done by the JavaScript engine, of moving variable and function declarations “from where they appear in the flow of the code to the top of the code” \cite{getify}.
+By “code”, \citename{getify} refers to the scope block.
 Any variable declaration inside a scope block is hoisted to the top of the scope block.

 				function foo() {
 				  a = 2;